chrismo80/Is/README.md

 By default, `Is` uses a basic `TestAdapter` that throws `Is.Core.NotException` directly for single failures and `AggregateException` for multiple failures from `AssertionContext`.

-You can configure your custom test adapter via `Configuration.TestAdapter`.
+You can hook your custom test adapter via `Configuration.TestAdapter`.

 ### ITestAdapter with NUnit Example